-Q: What needle size and type did you use?
+Q: What needle size and type did I use?

 A: I used a universal 80/12 needle.
-But I think I probably should have gone down to a 70/10 as the fabric was quite lightweight.
+But I think I probably could have also used a 70/10 as the fabric was quite lightweight.

 A: I used my all-purpose/zigzag presser foot.

 A: I use the standard straight stitch at 2.5mm stitch length.

 A: The pattern originally called for a thread loop and a button.
 But I had no interest in doing a thread loop and I didn’t have a button in the right size or colour.
 So I kept the slit at the center back (CB) and paired it with a hook & eye.

 A: I used three: (1) clean finish; French; and 3-step zigzag.